vjawarani/imperial-spy/README.md

 I have the [total number of opens](https://varunjawarani.com/imperial-spy) on my website.

 The embed is similar to a tracking pixel, but is instead replaced with an image that will depict the number of opens inline.
-The image is one of 52: the numbers 0-50 stored in an S3 bucket, and one image that simply says '50plus'.

 ## Tools Used:
 - AWS Lambda